-The approbation certificate issued by the FPD shall include the timeframe within which the first level controls shall take place, including on-the-spot checks.
+The approbation certificate issued by the FPD shall include the timeframe within which the first level controls shall take place, as per programme requirements.
 The beneficiaries will be required to include such deadlines in the call/notification for the auditors' selection.
 In addition, the auditor must transmit the validation certificate to the FPD, following the conclusion of the evaluation process, in order for the latter to be in a position to monitor possible delays in the control activities.
 In the case of such delays, FPD shall solicit the beneficiaries to initiate procedures for the verification of the expenditure at the earliest possible.

-The selected auditor shall perform desk and spot checks on the assessed expenditure.
+The selected auditor shall perform desk checks on 100% of the costs claimed by the beneficiaries and spot checks on a sample basis on the expenditures.
 Such activities fall under the controller's responsibility and should be included in the call/notification published by the beneficiary as well as in the approbation certificate issued by the FPD to the selected auditor.